BackdoorAli/user-agent-rce/defense.md

 ## Vulnerability Overview

-Unsanitised use of the `User-Agent` header in system commands allows attackers to inject payloads, much like:
+Unsanitised use of the `User-Agent` header in system commands allows attackers to inject payloads, such as, for example:

 ```
 User-Agent: zerodium; id